tyler-griggs/tyler-griggs.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in Computer Science at UC Berkeley in the [Sky Computing Lab](https://sky.cs.berkeley.edu/) co-advised by [Ion Stoica](http://people.eecs.berkeley.edu/~istoica/) and [John Kubiatowicz](https://people.eecs.berkeley.edu/~kubitron/).
+I am a first-year Ph.D. student in Computer Science at UC Berkeley in the [Sky Computing Lab](https://sky.cs.berkeley.edu/) advised by [Ion Stoica](http://people.eecs.berkeley.edu/~istoica/).
 I was previously at Google for 3 years working in Network Infrastructure.
 Before that, I graduated from Harvard with a BA in Computer Science advised by [James Mickens](https://mickens.seas.harvard.edu/).

-Publications and Projects
+Projects
 ======

 {% include projects.md %}